Protect your team's private chats – Introducing backup for Microsoft Teams Private Chat. Learn more

 Legal holds are used to preserve electronically stored information (ESI) that might be required in the event of litigation.
 A compliance administrator or global administrator can apply legal holds to data in Microsoft Teams such as private chats and channel conversations to prevent users from permanently deleting them.
 You can select specific users or even put an entire team on hold.
 When an entire team is put on hold, all the messages that were exchanged on that team, including private channels, can be discovered by the organization’s compliance managers or Teams admins.

-To learn how to apply legal hold to Teams data, read this article
+To learn how to apply legal hold to Teams data, read this article.

 2.3.
 Restrict accidental deletion of Teams data by users